eastgenomics/eris/README.md

 ## Intended environment
 Eris requires Python version 3.10.
-It is designed to run in Docker containers, on a local bioinformatics server running Ubuntu.
+It is designed to run in Docker containers running Ubuntu base images, on a local bioinformatics server using RHEL as its operating system.
 It needs to be connected to a PostgreSQL database.
 You also need to be connected to the internet, in order to access the PanelApp API.

 ## Abbreviations: